 Homes with turfgrass might be a little luckier, as some evidence suggests it creates a hostile environment.
 As the ivy will be competing for sunlight and soil nutrients, turfgrass can help prevent overgrowth.

 Another method to get rid of creeping charlie is to use an herbicide.
 Selective herbicides are sprayable formulas that are designed to target specific weeds.
-Using this method will help stop it from spreading as well as kill it off.
-If you’re dealing with an ivy invasion in your lawn, using a selective herbicide is how to kill creeping charlie.
+Using this method will help stop it from spreading in your lawn.
+It will also kill it off.

-The reason to use a broadleaf herbicide is that you will be able to get rid of creeping charlie without destroying your grass.
+The reason to use it is that you will be able to get rid of creeping charlie without destroying your grass.

 Step 1: Do a fall treatment

-The ideal time to apply broadleaf herbicide to get rid of creeping charlie is in mid-to-late autumn.
+The ideal time to apply it is in mid-to-late autumn.
 Applying it after the first frost is ideal because this is when the ivy draws nutrients from their leaves and stores them in their roots for winter.
-When you apply herbicide during this time, it will make it’s way into the weeds’ roots as well.
+When you apply it during this time, it will make it’s way into the weeds’ roots as well.

 Applying selective herbicide on the ivy in the fall means it won’t have a chance to seed and spread.